 The College's first president, Mr. James Wesley Broom, died during Delta State's first session.
 He was succeeded by Dr. W. M. Kethley, who served as president from 1926 to 1956.
 Dr. James M. Ewing became the third president on September 1, 1956, and served until his retirement on July 31, 1971.
 Dr. Aubrey K. Lucas served as the institution's fourth president from August 1, 1971, until June 30, 1975.
 On July 1, 1975, Dr. Forest Kent Wyatt became the fifth president, and he served until his retirement on June 30, 1999.
-He was succeeded by Dr. David L. Potter on July 1, 1999.
+He was succeeded by Dr. David L. Potter on July 1, 1999, who served as sixth president until March 9, 2003.
+Dr. John M. Hilpert became Delta State's seventh president on September 1, 2003.

 The growth and expanding mission of the institution were evidenced by its name change in 1955 to Delta State College.
 In 1969 Delta State was authorized to reorganize its academic structure into four schools.
-The School of Arts and Sciences and the School of Business were activated in 1969 and the School of

-Education and School of Graduate Studies were implemented in 1970.
+The School of Arts and Sciences and the School of Business were activated in 1969, and the School of Education and School of Graduate Studies were implemented in 1970.
 A School of Nursing was authorized in 1977 and began operation in 1978.
 On March 15, 1974, the institution was officially designated Delta State University to reflect its continued growth and expanded scope.

 When created in 1925, Delta State was authorized to offer only the Bachelor of Science degree in Education.
 The first such degrees were conferred in June 1928.
-Undergraduate degrees are now offered in the arts, sciences, humanities, business, nursing, commercial aviation and education.
+Undergraduate degrees are now offered in the arts, sciences, humanities, business, nursing, commercial aviation, and education.

 In 1965, the University initiated a graduate program and the first Master of Education degrees were conferred in May, 1966.
-Delta State University now offers Master's degrees in the areas of business, commercial aviation, education, natural and social sciences, and nursing, as well as the Educational Specialist degree and Doctor of Education in professional studies.
+Delta State University now offers master's degrees in the areas of business, commercial aviation, education, natural and social sciences, and nursing, as well as the Educational Specialist degree and Doctor of Education in professional studies.

-From a small teacher-training institution in the 1920's, Delta State has grown into a multi-purpose university which focuses strongly on quality classroom instruction.
+From a small teacher-training institution in the 1920's, Delta State has grown into a multi-purpose university that focuses strongly on high-quality classroom instruction.
 Enrollment has increased to more than 4,000 students, and corresponding growth has occurred in physical facilities.
 The growth and success of the University are tributes to the dedication of the faculty and staff, the hard work of the students, and the strong support of the Delta community and state legislature.